[Updated in August 2019 to reflect changes in the new tax law. 90% of taxpayers take the standard deduction now.]

 Let’s run the numbers and see if it’s a good move.

-Bob decides to take the 30-year mortgage and invest the difference of $942 per month in a “side fund.”
-Because Bob pays more interest on the 30-year mortgage, Bob gets more tax deductions.
-Bob also invests the tax savings into the side fund.
-When Bob finally sells his house, he liquidates the side fund, pays the capital gains tax, and uses the proceeds to pay against the mortgage.
+Bob decides to take the 30-year mortgage and invest the difference of $966 per month in a “side fund.”
+We assume Bob earns 5% on this side fund.
+Due to the new tax law that expanded the standard deduction, Bob no longer gets additional tax savings for the higher mortgage interest paid with the 30-year loan.
+For simplicity we assume the side fund is perfectly tax efficient.
+All gains will be long-term capital gains when the side fund is liquidated.
+When Bob finally sells his house, he liquidates the side fund, pays the capital gains tax (15% federal plus 4% state), and uses the proceeds to pay against the mortgage.

 We want to compare the increase to Bob’s net worth.
 That is (a) the principal paid off if Bob took a 15-year mortgage versus (b) the principal paid off on the 30-year mortgage plus the money in the side fund after paying capital gains tax.
 Whichever strategy results in a larger number wins.